Combat Capabilities Development Command Soldier Center: History

-Construction of the Quartermaster Research Laboratory at Natick, MA, was authorized by Congress in October 1949, and began in November 1952.
+The Quartermaster Research Laboratory at Natick, Massachusetts, was authorized by Congress in October 1949.
+Construction on the laboratory began in November 1952.
 The ceremonial laying of a cornerstone for the Natick facility happened on 30 May 1953, with Speaker Joseph W. Martin Jr., Sen. Leverett Saltonstall, Sen. John F. Kennedy, and others in attendance.

-In October 1953, the QRL was redesignated as the Quartermaster Research and Development Center, and designated a Quartermaster Class II installation.
-At the same time, the Quartermaster Research and Development Command was established at Natick, MA.
-The center was operable by summer 1954.
-Later, the center was redesignated as Quartermaster Research and Engineering Command in January 1957.
+In October 1953, the Quartermaster Research Laboratory was redesignated as the Quartermaster Research and Development Center (QM R&D Center), and designated a Quartermaster Class II installation.
+Also in October 1953, the Quartermaster Research and Development Command (QM R&D Command) was established at Natick, Massachusetts.
+The laboratory, officially known as the Quartermaster R&D Center, was operable by summer 1954.

+In January 1957, the QM R&D Command was redesignated as the Quartermaster Research and Engineering Command (QM R&E Command).
+Around that time, the QM R&D Center was renamed as the Quartermaster Research and Engineering Center (QM R&E Center).

+1960s

-July 1961 saw the activation of the U.S. Army Research Institute of Environmental Medicine (USARIEM) at Natick and a year later the QREC was placed under the U.S. Army Materiel Command (AMC).
-In November 1962, the QREC was redesignated as Natick Laboratories and the following year the Food and Container Institute moved to Natick.
-July 1967 saw the Navy Clothing and Textile Research Facility (NCTRF) relocate to Natick.
+In July 1961, the U.S. Army Research Institute of Environmental Medicine (USARIEM) was activated at the Natick installation.

+The Quartermaster R&E Center was placed under the U.S. Army Materiel Command (AMC) in July 1962, and in November that year, was redesignated as the U.S. Army Natick Laboratories.
+In August 1963, the Quartermaster Food and Container Institute for the Armed Forces (QMFCI) moved to Natick.
+The Navy Clothing and Textile Research Facility (NCTRF) relocated from Bayonne, New Jersey, to Natick in July 1967.

+1970s

-Natick Laboratories became a subordinate element to the Troop Support Command (TROSCOM) in July 1973 and was redesignated two years later as the U.S. Army Natick Development Center and reassigned to the AMC.
-The NDC was redesignated the U.S. Army Natick Research and Development Command (NARADCOM) in January 1976 and assigned to the U.S. Army Materiel Development and Readiness Command (DARCOM) (aka AMC, which was redesignated the U.S. Army Materiel Development and Readiness Command (DARCOM) that same month).
+Natick Laboratories was assigned to the U.S. Army Troop Support Command (TROSCOM) in July 1973.
+Nearly two years later, in March 1975, Natick Laboratories was renamed as the U.S. Army Natick Development Center and was reassigned to AMC.
+In January 1976, the NDC became the U.S. Army Natick Research and Development Command (NARADCOM), which remained a reporting unit to the then-renamed AMC, the U.S. Army Materiel Development and Readiness Command (DARCOM).

+1980s

-In September 1980, NARADCOM was redesignated as the U.S. Army Natick Research and Development Laboratories, and three years later, in October 1983, as the U.S. Army Natick Research and Development Center, a subordinate element of the U.S. Army Troop Support Command (TROSCOM) in St. Louis, Missouri.
-(Elements of DARCOM and TROSCOM merged in July 1992 forging the U.S. Army Aviation and Troop Command (ATCOM), St. Louis, Mo.)
+NARADCOM was redesignated as the U.S. Army Natick Research and Development Laboratories in September 1980.
+The laboratory was renamed as the U.S. Army Natick Research and Development Center in October 1983, when it was reassigned to TROSCOM.

-In 1982, Natick Labs surrendered control of 3,100 acres in the Massachusetts towns of Hudson, Maynard, Stow and Sudbury to Fort Devens to become a field training facility.
-The land had been an ordnance supply depot during World War II.
+In 1982, Natick Laboratories surrendered control to Fort Devens of 3,100 acres in the Massachusetts towns of Hudson, Maynard, Stow and Sudbury to become a field training facility.
+The land was an ordnance supply depot during World War II.
 After being an Environmental Protection Agency "superfund" cleanup site in the 1990s, it became the Assabet River National Wildlife Refuge.

-In October 1992, the NRDC was redesignated the U.S. Army Natick Research, Development and Engineering Center (NRDEC), still a subordinate element of ATCOM.
+On 1 October 1986, NRDC was redesignated as the U.S. Army Natick Research, Development and Engineering Center (NRDEC).
+The new NRDEC accompanied three other then-renamed research, development and engineering centers (RDECs): the Armament RDEC, the Belvoir RDEC, and the Chemical RDEC.